hug-sch/vse-docs/video_sequencer/sequencer/zoom.rst

 Ctrl-Spacebar
    The :kbd:`Ctrl-Spacebar` key will switch the window under the mouse cursor into full view.
 The video in figure 1 is created with this view.
 You can tell because at the very top, there is a button "Back to Previous" |previous-button|.
 This full-screen view will help you to keep an overview; especially in the vertical dimension (channels).
 Home
    Pressing the :kbd:`Home` key zooms in on the total project; from Start to End and from channel 0 to channel 7.
 If some strips are beyond these borders, the range is extended to cover these strips (see section on :doc:`Moving the Timeline window <../move/move>`.
 Whenever you get lost in your timeline, press the :kbd:`Home` key to get back at the complete picture.
-Most Zoom commands can also be issued from the menu (see figure 2).
+Many Zoom commands can also be issued from the menu (see figure 2).
 The menu equivalent for :kbd:`Home` is: View > Frame All.

 NumpadPeriod
-   Pressing the :kbd:`NumpadPeriod` key zooms the timeline to fit only the selected strips.
+   Pressing the :kbd:`NumpadPeriod` key zooms the Visible Range to fit only the selected strips.
 Please note that this key is the period key on the numpad, not the period key on the alphanumeric keypad.
 The menu equivalent is: View > Frame Selected (see figure 2).

    ..
 Warning::
       If you don't have a numpad, the `Emulate Numpad <https://docs.blender.org/manual/en/dev/editors/preferences/input.html>`_ option in the User Preferences will not help you out.
 You cannot use the regular period key from the alphanumeric keypad.